 What is regression testing?

-An example of when regression testing is used is when new functionality is added to an existing system, such as an e-commerce website.
+Regression testing is the process of retesting existing functionality after a code change to ensure nothing has broken.
+A common example of regression testing in action is when new functionality is added to an existing system, such as an e-commerce website.
 Suppose the developer adds a new feature allowing users to ship products to multiple delivery addresses.
 This could impact existing functionalities like checkout, payment gateways, or order tracking.

 Regression testing ensures the new “ship to multiple addresses” feature works as intended while verifying that it hasn’t accidentally broken any of the website’s previous core functionalities that customers rely on.

-If the team has to fix a bug in the software, it tests regression to verify that it has resolved the bug and that the fix did not introduce any new issues or break any existing functionality.
+If the team has to fix a bug in the software, regression testing verifies that the fix resolved the issue without introducing any new problems or breaking any existing functionality.

 Why is regression testing important?